acavalla/chitter-challenge-2/README.md

 2) Create the database and test database `CREATE DATABASE chitter;` `CREATE DATABASE chitter_test;`

-3) Connect to the each database and run the query we have saved in the file `01_create_bookmarks_table.sql`
+3) Connect to each database and run the query we have saved in the file `01_create_bookmarks_table.sql`